Income Statement: how to read this important document

 Net Income = $50

-Ballou & Associates has been providing bookkeeping services in the midcoast area for over 25 years.
+Ballou & Associates has been providing bookkeeping services in the Midcoast area for over 25 years.
 Owned and operated by Tammy Swasey- Ballou, Ballou & Associates offers a full range of bookkeeping services tailored to the needs of our individual clients.
-Being a small business allows us the flexability to offer special services like pick-up and drop-off of your monthly bookkeeping, on-site work and remote service.
-Tammy is a Certified Adavanced Quickbooks Pro Advisor and can set-up, customize, or troubleshoot your Quickbooks.
+Being a small business allows us the flexibility to offer special services like pick-up and drop-off of your monthly bookkeeping, on-site work and remote service.
+Tammy is a Certified Advanced QuickBooks Pro Advisor and can set-up, customize, or troubleshoot your QuickBooks.